wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 As a Lite Version user please post all support requests to the plugins WordPress Support forum.
 We do not watch that forum and posting there you will be relying on another user for support not an a3rev team member.
 Pro Version Licence holders have 'write' access to the a3rev support forum and Lifetime priority support, not from support staff but from the developers.

-= Documentation =

-Find detailed step-by-step set up and configuration instructions in the [plugins documents](http://docs.a3rev.com/user-guides/wp-e-commerce/wpec-catalog-visibility-and-email-inquiry/) on the a3rev wiki.

 = Pro Version =

-For those who want more control there is a PRO Version upgrade.
+For those who want more control there is a [PRO Version upgrade](http://a3rev.com/shop/catalog-visibilty-and-email-inquiry/).

 The PRO version advanced features include:

-= Global Settings: =
-* Set custom email recipient (different to the default WPEC admin email)
-* Set a cc recipient
-* Set your own custom Email Button title and set custom style for email button.
-* Use text on page with hyperlink pop-up email form instead of the Email Button
+* The Pro Version includes the additional Product Page Rule: Hide Product Prices.
+* Per Product Page Customization.
+Customize Product Page Rules for every individual product from the Product page Email and Cart meta.
+* Gives you tremendous flexibility in setting up a mixed 'add to cart' and product brochure store.
+* Point and click Email Inquiry button creator - allows you to style the button anyway you like without writing a line of code.
+* Point and click pop-up form creator allows you to style your email pop-up form without writing a line of code.
-* Customize Hyperlink text
+* Option to show the Email Inquiry Button or Hyperlink text on product card (Grid View)
-* Style pop-up window email form and submit button.
-* Customize the successfully submitted message that shows in the pop up when a message has been sent.
+* Option to allow the sender to send a copy of the Email Inquiry form they are submitting to themselves.
+* Set Email Sender Options - Set the email 'From Name' and 'From Email Address'

 And for ultimate control: